This recipe is NOT safe for Coumadin (warfarin) users.

 "Spinach is susceptible of receiving all imprints: It is the virgin wax of the kitchen." -Grimod de la Reyniere, 18th century French gourmand

 I use sesame oil in this spinach recipe, but if you are serving a main dish that would be overpowered by the sesame flavor, use olive oil.

 Servings: 4 | Serving size: 4 ounces spinach

 Cooking Time: 30 Minutes

 This recipe can easily be multiplied.
-This keeps well and makes a good addition to sandwiches, salads and egg dishes.
+This keeps well and makes a good addition to sandwiches, salads, and egg dishes.